Table of Contents

 Branch propagation works in one direction only.
 Translations or tags are not propagated from Child-to-Parent resources.
 This can only be done upon merging.

-Tags removed from Parent are also removed from Child.
+Tags removed from the Parent are also removed from the Child.

-Any kind of translation change applied to Parent is not copied to Child.
+Any translation change applied to the Parent is not copied to the Child.

 Review status is not copied from Parent to Child.

-Tags removed from Parent are also removed from Child.
+Tags removed from the Parent are also removed from the Child.

-Any kind of translation change applied to Parent is not copied to Child.
+Any translation change applied to the Parent is not copied to the Child.

 Review status is not copied from Parent to Child.